rohith8272/UAS-lua/README.md

 ## Maintenance Tracker (Lua Script)

-This script acts as a persistent "Odometer" and health monitor for your ArduPilot vehicle.
-Unlike Dataflash logs which are rotated and deleted, this script maintains a single, lightweight text file on the SD card that tracks the lifetime history of the airframe.
+This script acts as a persistent "Odometer" for your ArduPilot vehicle.
+Unlike Dataflash logs which are rotated and deleted, this script maintains a single file on the SD card that tracks the lifetime history of the airframe.

 ## Features
-It automatically tracks and saves the following data upon every **Disarm**:
+Tracks and saves the following data upon every **Disarm**:
 * Total Boot Cycles, Total Flight Count, Total Flight Hours.
 * Maximum Ground Speed (m/s) and Maximum Altitude (m) ever reached.
 * Peak Vibration levels recorded across the airframe's life.